-If we consider the specific droplet case shown in \cref{fig:drop_params}, the ratio of spatial extent of the droplet along its axisymmetric axis to its spatial extent in y-axis provides the droplet's Aspect Ratio $A_{xy}$.
-This parameter will be used in the following sections to quantify the deformation shown by the droplets under specific rheological and flow conditions.
-In the first image from the left, we observe a flat pancake, which occurs when $\delP$ predominantly drives the internal flow in the droplet (over shear stresses).
-We also observe a clear toroidal rim (image 2) which has a large local inertia, and hence is expected to lag the lower inertia center of the droplet.
-Due to its large inertia, the droplet's rim remains unaffected by the low pressure zone created by the downstream vortex, which sheds a sufficient distance away from the rim and is not attached to the droplet.
-Ultimately, the droplet deforms into a backward bag breakup morphology as the center inflates into a bag under the action of pressure forces at its stagnation point.
+If we consider the specific drop case shown in \cref{fig:drop_params}, the ratio of spatial extent of the drop along the axisymmetric axis to the spatial extent along the $r$-axis provides its aspect ratio $A_{xr}$.
+This parameter will be used in future sections to quantify the deformation shown by the drops for the parameter space.
+In the first image (from left to right), we observe a flat pancake, which occurs when $\delP$ predominantly drives the internal flow in the drop (over shear stresses).
+We also observe a clear toroidal rim (image 2) that has a large local inertia and is therefore expected to lag the lower inertia center of the drop.
+Due to the large inertia, the rim remains unaffected by the low-pressure zone created by the downstream vortex, which sheds a sufficient distance away from the rim and is not attached to the drop.
+Ultimately, the drop deforms into a backward bag morphology, where the center inflates into a bag under the action of pressure forces at the stagnation point.